jerela/kinematics2kinetics/README.md

 ## Acknowledgements

 We thank Peiffer et al. for their work on [MonocularBiomechanics](https://intelligentsensingandrehabilitation.github.io/MonocularBiomechanics/), which was utilized in our publication.
 The fork of MonocularBiomechanics used in our publication can be found [here](https://github.com/jerela/MonocularBiomechanics/tree/batch-processing).

+## Funding

+This work was financially supported by the State Research Funding for university-level health research, Kuopio University Hospital, Wellbeing services county of North Savo (project 5041814).
+The project was also partially funded by the Research Council of Finland (grant #363854).